-- To know elementary ideas in basic probability - To know different types of probability distribution functions - To know correlation and regression - To know testing a hypotheses - To know Time series and its utility in engineering applications
+- To elementary ideas in basic probability - To different types of probability distribution functions - To methods of calculating correlation and regression - To various methods to test the hypothesis - To introduce the notion of time series and its utility in engineering applications

-COURSE OUTCOMES: After completion of the course, the student should be able to CO-1: Solve problems involving basic probability
+COURSE OUTCOMES: After completion of the course, the student should be able to

-CO-2: Evaluate statistical parameters of different probability distributions

-CO-3: Calculate correlation, regression, rank correlation coefficients

-CO-4: Apply the knowledge of different probability distributions to Test of Hypothesis

-CO-5: Apply least squares method to compute time series
+- CO-1: Solve problems involving basic probability - CO-2: Evaluate statistical parameters of different probability distributions - CO-3: Calculate correlation, regression, rank correlation coefficients - CO-4: Apply the knowledge of different probability distributions to Test of Hypothesis - CO-5: Use Least squares method to compute time series

-Basic Probability: Sample space and events, Probability - The axioms of probability, some elementary theorems, conditional probability, Baye's theorem, Random variables - discrete and continuous distributions - Expectation of Discrete Random Variables, Moments, Variance of a sum.
+Basic Probability: Sample space and events, Probability- The axioms of probability, some elementary theorems, conditional probability, Baye's theorem.
+Random variables - discrete and continuous distributions - Expectation of Discrete Random Variables, Moments, Variance of a sum.